Johan Rudolph Thorbecke: First ministry (1848–1853)

+Later ministries (1853–1872)

+The subsequent 1853 general election resulted in a defeat of the liberals.
+Thorbecke stood as a candidate in the majority-Catholic districts of Breda and Maastricht, where two Catholics and one liberal stood aside and endorsed Thorbecke.
+Catholics regarded him as someone who had made the reestablishment of the episcopal hierarchy possible, and had paid a high price for doing so.
+Thorbecke was elected in both districts and opted to represent the latter, becoming the only non-Catholic to represent an overwhelmingly Catholic district in Dutch history.
+He was installed as a member of the House of Representatives on 27 June 1853, and would spend nine years as leader of the opposition, leading a small group of "Constitutionals".
+In 1854, he fiercely questioned foreign minister Floris Adriaan van Hall on the government's policy regarding the Crimean War, pleading for the country's neutrality.
+In 1857, interior minister Gerrit Simons, who had been a leading figure in the April Movement, tabled an amendment of the Primary Education Act that sought to reintroduce education in "Christian virtues" in primary schools, but this bill, too, met fierce resistance from Thorbecke.

-The collapse of the conservative cabinet in 1862 brought Thorbecke back into power.
+The collapse of the conservative ministry in 1862 brought Thorbecke back into power.
 On 31 January 1862, he started his second term as Minister of the Interior and chairman of the Council of Ministers.
 Thorbecke's relationship with the King had improved because the focus of his reforms had shifted from politics to economics.
-Despite the increased disunity among the liberals, his cabinet lasted for four years because of the support of the Catholics.
+Despite the increased disunity among the liberals, his ministry lasted for four years because of the support of the Catholics.
 One of Thorbecke's first acts in his second term was the abolition of the governmental departments for religious affairs.
 Other notable achievements include the construction of several canals, several acts on healthcare, the municipal tax reform in 1865 and the Secondary Education Act in May 1863.
 The latter would later prove to be one of his governmental masterpieces.
 In addition to the gymnasium, the new Hogere Burgerschool (HBS) school type would provide education to some hundreds of thousands of students between 1864 and 1974.
 As a result of a reform in 1968, the HBS was succeeded by the school types like HAVO and Atheneum.

-The cabinet collapsed on 10 February 1866 and Thorbecke resigned after a conflict regarding criminal law in the Dutch East Indies.
+The ministry collapsed on 10 February 1866 and Thorbecke resigned after a conflict regarding criminal law in the Dutch East Indies.